codenvibes/alx-low_level_programming/0x09-static_libraries/README.md

 <details>
 <summary>

-### What is a static library, how does it work, how to create one, and how to use it
+### What is a static library, how does it work and how to use it
 </summary>

 > **A static library is like a catalog of preassembled LEGO bricks for building spaceships.
 It stores frequently used bricks (functions or pieces of code) organized into modules.
 When building a spaceship, the compiler extracts only the required modules from the library and combines them with the program's code to create the final executable.
 This saves time by reusing code and eliminates the need to search for or rewrite the same code repeatedly.**